- Faculty of Mathematics, Informatics and Statistics

 As one of Europe’s leading research universities, Ludwig-Maximilians-Universität (LMU) in Munich is committed to the highest international standards of excellence in research and teaching.
 Building on its more than 500-year-long tradition, it offers a broad spectrum that covers all areas of knowledge within its 18 Faculties, ranging from the humanities, law, economics and social sciences, to medicine and the natural sciences.

-The Faculty of Mathematics, Informatics and Statistics invites applications for a Junior Professorship (W1) (for a period of 3 years) of Mathematical Data Science commencing as soon as possible.
+The Faculty of Mathematics, Informatics and Statistics invites applications for a Full Professorship (W3) of Computer Science with Focus on Programming Languages and AI (Chair) commencing as soon as possible.

 LMU Munich makes a point of providing newly appointed professors with various types of support, such as welcoming services and assistance for dual career couples.